Kristina01111000/Drws_site/README.md

 For next week:
 Fix the margin/spacing on https://syracusenaturalhealing.com/podcasts-with-dr-w/
-Figure out how to push him up on google seo, so syracuse natural healing Add text to make people aware they have to sign in to take the quiz, “if you are a Dr. W patient, please make an account now so you can take the quiz”, put beneath the video, add a link to the register page that opens in a new tab so its easy for them to join
-Learndash questions / confirmations
+Figure out how to push him up on google seo, so syracuse natural healing Learndash questions / confirmations
 You wanted the learning program available to everybody You wanted the learning program quizzes available to only people who are signed in